 We decided to work on doing this work in order to provide our readers with a free online tutorial that aims to discuss all the points mentioned above.
 Not only will we do this by simply writing everything that we know because of many years of experience but also by providing you, our readers, with screenshots (live images) as well as video tutorials.

-The goal of our complete Plus500 course is to get you started right away, usually with a demo account, and to reproduce the trades we set as an example on your very own platform.
+The goal of our complete Plus500 course is to get you started right away, usually with a demo account, and to reproduce the trades we set as an example on your very own trading platform.
 In terms of switching to a real account, this is not required and we recommend doing this if and only if you have extensively studied the contents of this course.

-Among its main features are the completeness of tradeable CFD instruments, which include numerous CFDs on equities, CFDs on all major foreign exchange rates (as well as major secondary exchange rates and bitcoin), CFDs on commodity futures, CFDs on ETF shares, stock market futures, and other types of indices.
+Among its main features are the completeness of tradable CFD instruments, which include numerous CFDs on equities, CFDs on all major foreign exchange rates (as well as major secondary exchange rates and bitcoin), CFDs on commodity futures, CFDs on ETF shares, stock market futures, and other types of indices.
 Another of its great features is that it offers a free demo account parallel to the real one, which allows you to practice with virtual funds for as long as you want, with a starting portfolio of $40,000.

 The conditions of the demo account are the same as a real one, with the only difference that the transactions carried out do not affect the market.
 An important aspect of Plus500 is that it’s a broker that provides a CFD service, or Contracts for Difference, or financial instruments that follow the performance of an underlying instrument (a certain stock, a currency cross, etc.).
 Here is a short video presentation of Plus500.

-CFDs allow you to operate with leverage, which means that instead of exposing yourself to all the capital needed to buy a security, the trader or user will only be shown a portion of that capital.
+CFDs allow you to operate with leverage, which means that instead of exposing yourself to all the capital needed to buy a security, the trader will only be shown a portion of that capital.
 For example, a leverage of 1:30 will allow the trader to expose himself to only 1/30 of the total amount of the value of the traded securities.